mehulagg/gitlab_test/doc/user/admin_area/settings/visibility_and_access_controls.md

 To change this period:

-1. Select the desired option.
+1. Within the Admin Area, go to Settings > General
+1. Click Expand for Visibility and access control
+1. Change desired period in Default deletion adjourned period
 1. Click **Save changes**.

 ## Default project visibility